Best Cafés to Work From in Zadar 2026: Wi-Fi, Coffee & Coworking

 Pjaceta Bar — best near the market

-Close to the Pijaca green market — a good base for a morning work session after visiting the market.
+Close to the Pijaca green market — a good base for a morning work session after picking up fresh fruit and produce.
+The market is open mornings through early afternoon and is worth the visit for atmosphere and cheap fruit (€2–4/kg).

 • Coffee: €1.80–2.80